laszlonaagy/transaction-commissioning/README.md

  - After clone please do a npm install in order to install the neccessary libraries.
  - $ npm install
  - Setup a databse with xampp or lamp or any other way you would.
- - The [config] file contains the connection informations.
+ - The ormconfig.json file contains the connection informations.

 ## Running the app